Deceased Donor Kidney Transplant

 Half of our kidney transplant patients receive an organ in less than 45 months.
 By comparison, the median wait time in the U.S. as a whole is 56 months.

 Once you’ve been approved for transplant, we’ll place you on the national waitlist for a deceased-donor kidney.
 All U.S. candidates are listed in a national donor computer system through UNOS.
-Carolina Donor Services works with UNOS to coordinate transplants in this area.
+HonorBridge works with UNOS to coordinate transplants in this area.

 Multiple Listing for Kidney Transplant

-You can register for a kidney transplant at more than one center.
-This is important because wait times can vary from one section of a state to another, depending on the number of candidates on the list in that area.
-In our area, we share our list with Wake Forest Baptist, Vidant and UNC.
-Listing at two of those offers no benefit since you are already on the list.
-However, if you are on a list outside of our area, you can list with us as well because multiple listing can help you get a kidney faster.
+You may be able to register for a kidney transplant at more than one center, depending on what your health insurance allows.
+This is important because wait times can vary from one section of a state to another, based on the number of candidates on the list in that area.
 You can ask your dialysis center or nephrologist to send a referral to us.

 If you are interested in making an appointment for an evaluation, please ask your nephrologist to submit a referral.